AyberkYavuz/fastapi_examples/README.md

 I want to compare the performances of flask and fastapi ml servers.

+to run flask_ml_server.py, click the run button of your code editor.

 ## FastAPI vs Flask

 | Server Type | Number of Users | Average Response Time (Milliseconds) | Error % | Throughput |